Demetrious Johnson: Special-rules fight with Rodtang Jitmuangnon

 On September 15, 2021, it was announced that Johnson would fight Rodtang Jitmuangnon, the reigning ONE Flyweight Muay Thai World Champion and considered by many to be the current best pound-for-pound Muay Thai fighter.
-The fight will be contested under special rules, with rounds 1 and 3 being fought under the ONE Muay Thai ruleset, and rounds 2 and 4 being fought under the ONE MMA ruleset.
+The fight was contested under special rules, with rounds 1 and 3 being fought under the ONE Muay Thai ruleset, and rounds 2 and 4 being fought under the ONE MMA ruleset.
 However, due to the pandemic shutdowns, the event was rescheduled for ONE: X on March 26, 2022.
 Johnson won the bout via a rear-naked choke submission in the second round.

-ONE Flyweight Champion (2022-present)
+ONE Flyweight Champion (2022–2023)

 On June 2, 2022, it was reported that Johnson would rematch Adriano Moraes for the ONE Flyweight Championship at ONE on Prime Video 1.
 Johnson would go on to defeat Moraes by knockout via a flying knee in the fourth round to capture the ONE Flyweight Championship.
 This win earned him the Performance of the Night award.

-The trilogy bout between Johnson and Moraes is scheduled on May 5, 2023, at ONE Fight Night 10.
+The trilogy bout between Johnson and Moraes was held on May 5, 2023, at ONE Fight Night 10.
+Johnson won the bout by unanimous decision.

+Johnson announced his retirement from the sport on September 6, 2024, at ONE 168.
+Following his retirement speech, ONE CEO Chatri Sityodtong announced that Johnson was the first inductee into the ONE Hall of Fame.

+Grappling career

+Johnson entered the IBJJF Master World Championship on August 31, 2023, to compete in the brown belt Master 2 featherweight (154 pound) division.
+Johnson defeated 6 opponents and won a gold medal at the event.

+Johnson then competed at the IBJJF Pan Championship 2024 on March 22–25, 2024, winning a gold medal in the brown belt Master 2 featherweight division and a silver medal in the brown belt Master 2 absolute division.

+Johnson competed for the first time as a black belt in the IBJJF Master World Championship on August 30, 2024, in the black belt Master 2 featherweight division.
+He won his first three matches and made it to the quarter-final before being submitted for the first time in jiu-jitsu competition.
+He returned to compete in the same division of the IBJJF Pan Championship 2025, losing on points in the opening round.